se-edu/se-book/projectDuke/text.md

 <small><small>**Duke**, the Java Mascot<br>[[credit: Wikipedia](https://en.wikipedia.org/wiki/File:Duke_(Java_mascot)_waving.svg)]</small></small>
 </pic>

-**Project Duke is a small software project designed to take you through the steps of building a small software _incrementally_**, while applying many Java and SE techniques along the way.
+**Project Duke is a educational software project designed to take you through the steps of building a small software _incrementally_**, while applying as many Java and SE techniques as possible along the way.
 </div>

-**The project aims to build a product named Duke, a Personal Assistant Chatbot that helps a person to keep track of various things.** %%The name _Duke_ was chosen as a placeholder name, in honor of [Duke, the Java Mascot](https://www.oracle.com/java/duke.html).%% You may give it any other name you wish.
+**The project aims to build a product named _Duke_, a Personal Assistant Chatbot that helps a person to keep track of various things.** %%The name _Duke_ was chosen as a placeholder name, in honor of [Duke, the Java Mascot](https://www.oracle.com/java/duke.html).%% You may give it any other name you wish.

 Here is a sample interaction with Duke:
 ```